alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-drugs-and-medicines.markdown

 Email DCLU to complain or make a suggestion: DLCU_Complaints_Section@homeoffice.gsi.gov.uk

-##Exporting human and vetinary medicines
+##Exporting human and veterinary medicines

 To export most veterinary and human medicines you must have one of the following: